adlnet/xapi-profiles/xapi-profiles-spec.md

 In addition to the ability to host profiles separately, there will be one or more pieces of infrastructure for querying and manipulating profiles.
 A central component will be a “Profile Server” to make it easier to manage and answer questions about profiles from a centralized location.

 Administrators will be able to add profiles by their contents or by URI to the Profile Server.
-On the Public Profile Server run by...
+On a Public Profile Server run by...
 DISC?
 ADL? ... there will be a review process people desiring to add profiles can submit to.
 The review process will check profiles for following the specification and assist in helping them be of highest quality, after which they will be added to the server.

 The Profile Server will host a sparql endpoint containing all the RDF information in contained profiles at the path /sparql.
 All these SPARQL queries can also be run locally by loading one or more profiles into an RDF library and running sparql queries against them directly.